top of page

 Monitoring and assessment

-• Our ongoing assessments of children are mostly formative, ie, observing extending and adapting activities in the moment. so that we can quickly make a difference to children’s learning.
-We find this to be very beneficial in encouraging active learning.
+· Our ongoing assessments of children are mostly formative, ie, observing extending and adapting activities in the moment. so that we can quickly make a difference to children’s learning.
+We find this to be beneficial in encouraging active learning.

-• We use the milestone assessment sheets as our summative assessment tool, these are completed in partnership with parents, if we find that the children are not developing age-appropriate skills as expected, we decide what interventions to put into place and how to best support the individual child’s learning and development.
+· We use the milestone assessment sheets as our summative assessment tool, these are completed in partnership with parents, if we find that their child is not developing age-appropriate skills as expected, we decide what interventions to put into place and how to best support the individual child’s learning and development.

 Assessment helps with